LeoPrivate/ansible-poc/README.md

 ## Usage

-Create first an inventory with one virtual machine, or machine or instance and write it IP adress or domain in
+Create first an inventory with one virtual machine, or machine or instance in which you can AT LEAST connect via password (or ssh) and write its IP adress or domain in
 /etc/ansible/hosts
 ```yaml
 [web]